 Students who choose a high-unit major should place their primary focus on completion of courses in mathematics and the appropriate science courses.
 General education courses based on the Intersegmental General Education Transfer Curriculum (IGETC) should be completed as they can be fitted into one’s schedule.
 It is not necessary to complete all GE courses prior to transfer, but upon transfer it will be required that a student complete the general education requirements of the particular school where they have been accepted.

 Impacted Major or Program – An impacted major or program at a four-year college or university is one where more applications are received from students than the campus can enroll.
 As a result, sometimes those high-demand majors or programs may have additional admission or selection criteria.
-See a counselor for additional information.
+See an Academic Counselor for additional information.

 Independent Institutions – Private colleges and universities such as USC or Art Center, as opposed to public institutions such as CSUs or UCs.